NicholasLYang/uptointerpretation/content/posts/explaining-redux.md

 bank alerts on your phone.
 What you can do is ask the bank to send you notices whenever someone takes out money.
 This is called a *middleware*.
 A middleware intercepts the actions and applies a function to it, in this case a logging function.
+However, it doesn't have to be a logging function.
+You can ask the bank to take any deposit and put some of the money away into a savings account.
+Or even have the bank send money at a given time.
+All of these are accomplishable with middleware.

+I could go on with this metaphor, but honestly it's reaching its limit.
+Redux is a great example of simplicity and minimalism in its design.
+Redux gives you a way to abstract your state away into a store and control your state updates with actions and reducers.
+That's it.